 To EDC a fixed blade knife, aside from overtly attaching your blade on the exterior of a bag or something similar, you can also use inside-the-waistband (IWB) and outside-the-waistband (OWB) techniques.
 Other methods of carrying a fixed blade knife for daily use include scout, cant, neck, belly band, and the drop-leg technique.

-Let’s take a look at a few of the ways to EDC a fixed blade knife.
+Let’s take a look at a few of the knife carry positions you can take advantage of.

-Why it is Important to EDC a Fixed Blade Knife
+Why Would You Want to EDC a Fixed Blade Knife

 Due to this, it is important to find safe, convenient, accessible ways to move around with your fixed blade knife throughout the day.